sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 docker run -it --rm --link docker-110-mysql:mysql mysql sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD" --database "$MYSQL_ENV_MYSQL_DATABASE"'
 ```

 We get the standard SQL prompt!
-There's some fancy magic options used here, but we won't worry about those today.
+There's some fancy magic Docker options used here, but we won't worry about those today.

 How about we create a schema and insert some data?
 We can copy and paste the following into the mysql prompt.